longturn/freeciv21/docs/Playing/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 See the article on `Where can I ask questions or send improvements?`_.
-You might want to start up a conversation about it in the LongTurn Discord channels if you are unsure.
+You might want to start up a conversation about it in the Longturn Discord channels if you are unsure.

 I've started a server but the client cannot find it!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^